SD7games/Royal_Run/README.md

 # 🏃‍♂️ Royal Run
 A small hyper-casual endless runner made in Unity.
-The player runs through an infinite corridor filled with obstacles, falling objects and collectibles.
+The player moves through a continuously generated corridor filled with obstacles, falling objects and collectibles.
-Simple, fast gameplay loop designed for practice and experimentation.
+A compact gameplay loop focused on smooth movement, timing and quick reactions.

 ---

 ## 🎮 Gameplay Overview
-The player automatically moves forward through a procedurally generated corridor.
+The character automatically runs forward while the level is generated ahead.
-The goal is to survive as long as possible while collecting items to keep the timer alive and increase score.
+The goal is to stay alive, maintain the timer and collect items to increase the score.

 ### Core Mechanics
-- **Endless Movement:** continuous forward motion with infinite level generation.
+- **Endless Movement:** continuous forward motion with infinite generation.
-- **Obstacles:** barrels, chairs, rocks, carts and other objects that block or slow the player.
+- **Obstacles:** barrels, chairs, rocks, carts and other objects that can slow or stop the player.
-- **Falling Objects:** random fun hazards for reaction-based dodging.
+- **Falling Objects:** random reaction-based hazards.
 - **Collectibles:**
-  - **Apples** – increase speed and refill time.
+  - **Apples** — increase speed and restore time.
-  - **Coins** – collected for score.
+  - **Coins** — add to score.
-- **Timer System:** time decreases constantly but can be restored by apples and checkpoints, allowing infinite play.
+- **Timer System:** constantly decreases but can be restored by apples and checkpoints.
 - **Player Reactions:**
   - run animation
-  - stumble animation when hitting obstacles (no damage, only visual feedback)
+  - stumble animation when hitting obstacles (visual feedback only)
-- **Camera Shake & VFX:** shake on impact, particles when speeding up.
+- **Camera Shake & VFX:** shake on impact, speed-up particles.
-- **Audio & UI:** footstep sounds, collision effects, pickup sounds, and a minimal HUD.
+- **Audio & UI:** footsteps, pickups, impact sounds, light HUD.
-- **Post-processing:** color grading, bloom, subtle motion polish.
+- **Post-processing:** bloom, color grading, subtle polish.

 ---